 With over 7000 acres to monitor and maintain, we could use some extra hands!
 Upcoming volunteer opportunities are listed at the bottom of this page or on our events calendar.
 Contact Rosie Spaulding at 256-534-5263 or firstname.lastname@example.org to be added to our volunteer email list and receive notifications of new volunteer events/needs.

 Ways to Help

 - Join our Trail Care Crew!
 Join our team of volunteers who help build trails, clear deadfall, and reroute for safety under the direction of our Land Stewards.
-At least once a month we have a scheduled work day on one of our properties.
+We host scheduled work days on Land Trust properties at least one a month.
 No experience is required.
-The recommended age for trail care volunteers is 15 or older.
-However, younger volunteers are permitted with an accompanying adult and depending on the particular project.
-Please let us know if you’d like to volunteer under the age of 15.
-Please sign up so we know how many volunteers to prepare for.
+The recommended age for trail care volunteers is 15 or older.* To volunteer, please sign up so we know how many to prepare for.
 We provide the tools and directions.
 We do recommend bug spray, sunscreen, and water.
 Wear sturdy, closed-toe shoes (and work gloves if you have some – otherwise we can provide those too).
 Check out our calendar of events for upcoming volunteer opportunities and sign up to lend a hand.